Alzheimer’s Disease

 What are the risk factors for Alzheimer’s disease?

 - Age: The older you are, the greater your risk of developing Alzheimer’s disease.
 After age 65, your chance of developing Alzheimer’s doubles every 5 years.
-People who are 85 years of age or older have a nearly 50% chance of having the disease.

 - Genetics and family history: You are more likely to get Alzheimer’s disease if you have a family history of Alzheimer’s disease, meaning that one or more of your parents, siblings, or children has the disease.
 Scientists also think that certain genes in your DNA may increase your risk for Alzheimer’s disease.